Horizon-test-org/horizon-sdv-tst/README.md

      <img src="docs/images/GCP_project_id.png" width="500" />
    * It should look like: Name=`prj-s-agbg-gcp-sdv-sbx`, ID=`sdvc-2108202401`

+### Exercise #2b - Create a Bucket in GCP
+In the current GCP project, it is required to create a GCP Bucket to store data related to the infrastructure.
+Follow the below steps to create a Bucket.
+1. On the GCP Console, navigate to Cloud Storage and click on Buckets.
+2. Click on CREATE/CREATE BUCKET button.
+3. Enter a globally unique name for the bucket.
+(Example: `prj-sbx-horizon-sdv-tf`)
+4. Click on CREATE with default bucket configurations.

-### Exercise #2b - Setting up GCP IAM and Admin for Terraform Workflow
+### Exercise #2c - Setting up GCP IAM and Admin for Terraform Workflow
 The first step for successfully running the GitHub Actions workflow is to set the required Identity and Access Management (IAM) resources on GCP for Terraform to be able to provision the infrastructure.

 Below are the resources which are required to be configured: